bhargav-sarvaria/dhyaniparekh.portfolio/README.md

-# Responsive and Aesthetic Portfolio Website
+# Responsive and Design Minded Portfolio Website

 Developed using vanilla HTTP/CSS/JavaScript/Bootstrap.
 Design minded website with support for all screen sizes.